Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/09-test-client-fetchFromOneDisplay.md

 # fetchFromOneDisplayData();
 ---
-In this module we'll access the /one endpoint and do a GET request to access data for display in the DOM.
+In this module we'll create and access the /one endpoint and do a GET request to access data for display in the DOM.

 <hr>

-### Overview
-Right below the `postToOneArrow` method, let's write another method.
-This time we'll pull in the data and think through the starter logic of showing it in the DOM.
-This book assumes that you have some knowledge of the DOM and DOM manipulation, but we also will try to talk in a way that starts from square one.

 ### Server Addition
 When writing applications, it's common to have to toggle between the front end and back end.
 With that being said, let's add another route in the `testcontroller.js` file.
 This can be anywhere in the file.